techie-joe/library/github-pages/readme.md

 ## Quick start

-The quickest way to get up and running is by a pre-made theme.
+The quickest way to get up and running is by using a pre-made theme.
 You can then modify your site content and style by editing the source code.

 This walktrough will lead you through creating a user site at `[username].github.io`.